FurryGuides

 • Why: It's not just about fabric thickness.
 HeatGear is designed to wick sweat away from your skin to the surface of the fabric where it can evaporate (or just sit, but at least it's not boiling you).

 • The Mistake: Wearing cotton.
 Cotton gets wet, stays wet, and becomes a heavy, hot, soggy towel wrapped around your body.
+Our fursuit accessories guide covers base layer options and sizing in detail.

 2. Cooling Vests: EZCooldown vs. The World